11000011/Student-Search/README.md

 ```

 Create Database accepts a starting and ending range of roll numbers for generating an
-sqlite database which can be easily browsed and queried by varies applications.
+sqlite database which can be easily browsed and queried by various applications.

 If the person with that specific roll number does not exist, createdb shows a failure message.